ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 retry
 ^^^^^

-The optional ``retry`` property can be used to allow a Playbook to retry its execution in case of failure.
+Optional ``retry`` property that can be used to allow a Playbook to retry its execution in case of failure

 +------------------------------------------------+-----------+----------------+
 | Property                                       | Required? | Allowed Values |